cokeSchlumpf/rethink-it/projects/gh-blog-released.md

 ![Build Job configuration](https://raw.githubusercontent.com/cokeSchlumpf/rethink-it/master/images/2016-06-03_gh-blog.png)

 Thanks to a lot of great open-source developers it just took me a few hours to put together a new running platform.
 It's now published on IBM Bluemix and can be used by everyone there or by deploying an own instance.
-Find out more about gh-blog on its [GutHub repository](https://github.com/cokeSchlumpf/gh-blog).
+Find out more about gh-blog on its [GitHub repository](https://github.com/cokeSchlumpf/gh-blog).

-Feedback and suggestions for further improvements are appreciated :)
+Feedback and suggestions for further improvements are appreciated.